Advanced Therapy for Abdominal Scarring and Adhesions

 Abdominal adhesions from previous surgeries can make new procedures more complicated to perform, significantly increasing the patient’s risk of injury and infection, and prolonging the recovery period.
 Adhesions can complicate or even prohibit procedures like diagnostic ultrasonography, in-vitro fertilization, chemotherapy and kidney dialysis.

 Recent research has shifted focus from treatment to prevention, to find effective ways to avoid future complications related to existing adhesions.
-Measures like optimizing patient health and nutrition status prior to surgery, and using ultrasonography to guide surgical procedures are steps in the right direction.
+Measures like optimizing patient health and nutrition status prior to surgery, and using ultrasonography to guide surgical procedures, are steps in the right direction.
 Precise and meticulous surgical technique is key to preventing adhesion formation.

 Abdominal Adhesion Specialists in NYC

-Our clinic also features an array of regenerative technologies for treating scar tissue and adhesions.
+for treating scar tissue and adhesions.
 Our expertise in myofascial release techniques and visceral manipulation therapy is second to none.

 Request an appointment » map Our location: 11 West 25th Street 5th floor, New York, NY 10010